5 Best Shower Arm Reviews: Looking For Gooseneck Or Straight?

-- It has a chrome finish (instead of brushed nickel)
+It has a chrome finish (instead of a brushed nickel)

-Of course, it is better to have a stainless steel and brushed nickel (that’s why Purelux shower arm is the #1 pick) but LORDEAR is a somewhat cheaper – even up to 20%.
+Of course, it is better to have stainless steel and brushed nickel (that’s why Purelux shower arm is the #1 pick) but SARLAI is a somewhat cheaper – even up to 20%.

-Other than that, the LORDEAR is a solid choice regardless of if you’re choosing one of their dual showerheads or their best straight shower arm.
+Other than that, the SARLAI is a solid choice regardless of if you’re choosing one of their dual showerheads or their best straight shower arm.

-#4 MODONA “S” Solid Brass Shower Head – With Satin Nickel Finish
+4. MODONA Gooseneck Solid Brass Shower Head – With Satin Nickel Finish

 The “S” shaped shower arms have a bit of an advantage over straight ones; namely, the producers can play a bit with the design to create a beautiful shape.
 This is most distinctly seen with the MODONA shower arm – it’s one of the most beautifully designed shower arms out there.